Health & Nutrition7 min read

 The usual suspects in spring include:

-• Grass pollen: Bermuda, ryegrass, and fescue release pollen as lawns wake up from winter dormancy.
+• Grass pollen: Bermuda, ryegrass, and fescue release pollen as lawns wake up.
+(This is Maple's favorite thing to roll in, unfortunately).

-• Mold spores: Spring rain and warming temperatures create perfect conditions for mold growth in soil, mulch, and decaying leaves.
+• Mold spores: Spring rain and warming temperatures create perfect conditions for mold.
+It grows rapidly in soil, mulch, and decaying leaves.

-• Dust mites: While present year-round, dust mites ramp up activity in spring as humidity increases.
+• Dust mites: These pests are present year-round.
+However, their activity ramps up in spring as humidity increases.

-• Weed pollen: Some weeds begin pollinating in late spring, overlapping with tree and grass seasons.
+• Weed pollen: Some weeds begin pollinating in late spring.
+This overlaps with tree and grass seasons.

 Symptoms to Watch For